 2. Laser therapy remove stretch marks

-The Icon uses short pulses of laser light to target old, damaged tissue.
+The Icon uses short pulses of laser light to target old and damaged tissue.
 Your body then eliminates the destroyed cells through your lymph system.
 This process stimulates your skin to build healthy new collagen, improving the look and feel of your skin.

 What happens during a laser stretch mark reduction procedure?